sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 ### Timing & drying
 As we've seen before, moisture content is a major problem when it comes to firewood.

-So we want to time the cutting down trees so that we minimize their time of drying.
+So we want to time the cutting down trees so that we minimise their time of drying.
 This means considering the following factors:

 * Choose a time when the tree has the least amount of water when cut down